-This year, the Exchange Challenge will focus on the financial health of people who use public or private benefits.
+This year, the Exchange Challenge is focused on the financial health of people who use public or private benefits.
 While government actors and employers are critical to improving these systems, the nonprofit and fintech sectors can also play a role in better serving the individuals, families, and communities navigating benefits systems.

 For the 2022 Exchange Challenge, grants will be awarded to support nonprofit-fintech partnership solutions that address the financial health challenges faced by individuals and families navigating public and private benefits systems and the challenges these systems pose, including: